To Dance Is to Matter: A Somatic Therapy Guide to Your Original Embodiment

 Staying Human: Interbeing, Trauma, and Collective Grief

-How do we stay human while witnessing genocide, collective trauma, and overwhelming suffering?
-This post explores how somatic responses like numbness, rage, and dissociation shape our capacity to bear witness—and how practices of interbeing, Indigenous knowledge, and grounded presence can help us move from paralysis into compassionate action.
-Inspired by Palestinian storyteller Jenan Matari, it invites us to reconnect with our humanity and the interconnectedness that makes justice possible.
+How do we stay human while witnessing collective trauma and overwhelming suffering?
+This post explores how somatic responses like numbness, rage, and dissociation shape our capacity to bear witness — and how practices of interbeing, Indigenous knowledge, and grounded presence can help us move from paralysis into compassionate action.
+Inspired by Palestinian storyteller Jenan Matari, it invites us to reconnect with our humanity and the interconnectedness that makes both healing and justice possible.

 A Somatic Discernment Exercise: Surrender vs. Settling